LAST EDITED: July 20, 2019

 The responses to a similar statement in a previous post were mixed.
 Some people were delighted by its counterintuitiveness, whereas others were skeptical – what if we assume that the tip of the dart has a size that is not a mathematical point?
-What if it were, say, 0.1 square mm?
-That wouldn’t change the probability of hitting any one point, because there would still be an infinite number of points on the board.
-True, the probability of hitting any one of those points would increase by a certain factor, but no matter how large this factor is, the probability of is still – zero-probability.
+What if it were, say, 0.01 square mm?
+Doesn’t that solve the problem?
+I’m afraid not.
+The assumption that the dart has a certain size wouldn’t change the probability of hitting any one point, because there would still be an infinite number of points on the board.
+Of course, the probability of hitting any one of those points would increase by a certain factor, but no matter how large this factor is, a probability of is still : the probability remains zero.

 - How do we know that equal areas have equal probabilities?

 - There are infinitely many ways to subdivide an area.
 How do we know which one is the correct one?

 To grasp the second of these problems it might be helpful to realise that this problem occurs whenever we try to subdivide an infinite set.
 Just think of the set of positive integers (1, 2, 3, 4, 5…etc.) and try to subdivide it into equal subsets.
 These equal subsets may have any size we choose.
 For example, we can choose subsets each of which contains two elements, like this: (1, 2), (3, 4), (5, 6), (7, 8)…(etc.).
 But we might also opt for the smaller subsets (1), (2), (3), (4)…(etc.) or the larger subsets (1, 2, 3), (4, 5, 6), (7, 8, 9), (10, 11, 12)…(etc.).
 There are infinitely many choices, because we’ll never run out of integers!
 The same argument goes for areas (just assign an integer to every point) or any other infinite set.